 BEFORE WRITING A PHOTOGRAPHY PROPOSAL

-Please find below a the points you should follow when writing a creative brief for a photo shoot done by an photographer.
+Please find below all the points you should consider when writing a creative photography brief for a photo shoot executed by a professional photographer.

-STEPS – HOW TO WRITE A CREATIVE BRIEF FOR A PHOTOGRAPHY ASSIGNMENT
+STEPS – HOW TO WRITE A CREATIVE PHOTOGRAPHY BRIEF

 You want photos for a specific reason.
-A creative brief will let your photographer know the exact reasons you want photos and the things you are going to do the photos.
-You should write exactly what you want to achieve (goals-objectives) when promoting your new photos.
+A creative brief will let your professional photographer know the exact reasons you want creative images and photos and the exact actions/activities you will be using your new imagery for.

 Before approaching your preferred photographer, please have clear the answers to the below questions: